dawei7/Detecting-patterns-in-purchase-history-using-association-rule-learning-methods/work-log.md

 -> Page 4 ok
 -> Page 5 50%, maybe as a table
 -> Page 6 has to change
--> Page 7 ius ok
+-> Page 7 is ok
 -> Page 8 50%
 -> Page 9 not good
 -> Add some Graphs

 What should people remember!
-Sahre motivation, What did I solve, How well did I solve it?
+Share motivation, What did I solve, How well did I solve it?
 How well did I solve the posed problem!
 Red line!